LakshmiRadhakrishnan09/Concepts/Terraform/Terraform.md

 A backend block cannot refer to named values (like input variables, locals, or data source attributes).

-You can supply backend ocnfigurations using: terraform init -backend-config=PATH or terraform init -backend-config="KEY=VALUE"
+You can supply backend ocnfigurations using as part of terraform **init**: terraform init -backend-config=PATH or terraform init -backend-config="KEY=VALUE"

 local backend type doesn’t support remote state storage; artifactory and etcd backend types doesn’t support state locking.